What is IOQM?

 Important Note: The exam focuses on testing mathematical reasoning and problem-solving abilities rather than memorization of formulas or procedures.

-Eligibility Criteria - IOQM 2025 (As per IOQM 2024)
+Eligibility Criteria - IOQM 2025

 Must be an Indian citizen or an Overseas Citizen of India (OCI).